 This versatile material is corrosion-resistant and has a high degree of resistance to heat, making it ideal for many different environments.

 Ferritic Stainless Steel

 Ferritic Stainless Steel is a type of stainless steel that contains chromium and carbon.
-This steel is known for its high strength and resistance to corrosion.
+This steel has high strength and resistance to corrosion.

-Ferritic steels are typically used in applications where strength and corrosion resistance are required, such as in the automotive and construction industries.
+Ferritic steels are typically suitable for strength and corrosion resistance applications, such as in the automotive and construction industries.

 Martensitic Stainless Steel

 Martensitic stainless steel is a specific type of stainless steel alloy that can be hardened and tempered through a heat treatment process.
 The alloy contains a high carbon content, which allows it to be hardened and tempered to a wide range of strength and hardness levels.

 And they are suitable for knives, surgical instruments, and cutting tools.

 Duplex stainless steel contains both austenitic and ferritic microstructures.
 It gives the steel greater strength and corrosion resistance than other types of stainless steel.
 The most common grades of duplex stainless steel are 2205 and 2507.